Jean-Baptiste-Lasselle/ethereum-test/README.md

 About smart Card (readers) and VirtualBox :
 * I found number of issues mentioning problems trying to setup the `pc cs lite` driver inside a `VirtualBox` VM, due to `VirtualBox`, in miscellaneous repos `git`.
+* A tutorial on how to privision the driver and operate, a smart card, for a `VirtualBox` VM : https://www.eltima.com/article/virtualbox-smart-card-reader-passthrough/